At St Wulstan's we support our pupils in receiving three Sacraments:

 Children in Year 3 receive the Sacrament of Holy Communion.

 The children prepare thoroughly for this Sacrament.
 The preparation takes place during RE lessons and there are also meetings between school, parents, and the parish priest.
+Children also receive a preparation book in order to take part in important spiritual discussions with parents at home.
 In addition to this, children in Year 3 visit Alton Castle for a day retreat in order to further deepen their understanding.

 The children receive Holy Communion together as a year group in the Summer term.
 This sacrament is widely celebrated by the entire school and parish community.